Neptune's Fix products recalled nationwide due to serious health risks

 Neptune's Fix products sold nationwide are being recalled because they contain tianeptine — also known as "gas station heroin" — a substance linked to addiction and deadly overdoses.

-All of the supplement brand's products including Neptune's Fix Elixir, Neptune's Fix Extra Strength Elixir and Neptune's Fix Tables are being recalled because they have the ingredient that is not FDA-approved for any medical use, Neptune Resources stated Sunday in its announcement posted by the Food and Drug Administration.
+All of the brand's products — including Neptune's Fix Elixir, Neptune's Fix Extra Strength Elixir and Neptune's Fix Tablets — are being recalled because of their use of tianeptine, the company behind the brand, Neptune Resources, said Sunday in an announcement posted by the Food and Drug Administration.
+The agency hasn't approved tianeptine for medical use.

 Distributed to wholesale and retail customers across the country, the recalled products can be identified by the name Neptune's Fix and its logo, an illustration of the Roman god with a green beard and a trident, according to the Kansas City, Missouri-based company.